ASionville/Python-Audio-Assistant/README.md

 - googletrans
 - bs4

-and you 'll need PyAudio from here : https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio
+and you'll need PyAudio from here : https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio

 download the right version and run this command (replace [xxx] by the right stuff):